What is Public Cloud?

 But while public cloud is the most well-known kind of cloud computing, it’s not the only available option.
 Public cloud stands in direct comparison to private cloud.

-What is Private Cloud vs. Public Cloud
+What Is Private Cloud vs. Public Cloud

-Where public clouds share resources and devices among many users, private clouds are a bit more exclusive.
-More specifically, the main private versus public cloud difference is that a private cloud serves a single business or organization.
+The main private versus public cloud difference is that a private cloud serves a single business or organization.

 Although private cloud servers are often located in on-site data centers, they may also be hosted by third-party providers.
 But whether the actual computers are in-house or off-site, the hardware, software, devices, services, and infrastructure are maintained on private networks dedicated entirely to the organization in question; there is no overlap, and no other individuals or groups may access, use, or view the private cloud resources.